srobo/website/_events/sr2025/kickstart.md

 ---

 Kickstart is the event which kicks off a competition year.
-The structure of the competition, the game rules will be announced and of course any questions you have will be answered.
+The structure of the competition and the game rules will be announced and of course any questions you have will be answered.

 Throughout the day we'll have Blueshirts (our awesome volunteers!) around in